 This could be the perfect job for you, if:

-NRDC is committed to workplace diversity and inclusion.
+NRDC is very committed to diversity and inclusion both in the workplace and in our advocacy.
 We are equal opportunity employers and do not discriminate in hiring or employment on the basis of race, color, religion, national origin, gender, marital status, sexual orientation, age, disability, veteran status, or any other characteristic protected by federal, state, or local law.
 We offer competitive salaries, excellent benefits, and a pleasant working environment.
 Salary is based on a nonprofit scale and commensurate with experience.

-To apply, please create a profile and upload your resume and cover letter. .
+To apply, please visit www.nrdc.org/jobs and upload your resume and cover letter through our online portal.
+Please no phone calls, emails, faxes or in-person resume drop-offs.
 Please reference where you saw this posting.
+NRDC is an Equal Opportunity Employer.

-If you are having technical difficulty while applying, please email us at email@example.com.
+If you are having technical difficulty while applying, please reach out to Customer Care by dialing:

 For further information about NRDC, please visit www.nrdc.org